borgbackup/borg/docs/internals/data-structures.rst

 cut *could* be placed a hash.
 The hash is based on some number of bytes (the window size) before the byte in question.
 Chunks are cut where the hash satisfies some condition
 (usually "n numbers of trailing/leading zeroes").
+This causes chunks to be cut in the same location relative to the file's contents, even if bytes are inserted or removed before/after a cut, as long as the bytes within the window stay the same.
+This results in a high chance that a single cluster of changes to a file will only result in 1-2 new chunks, aiding deduplication.

 Using normal hash functions this would be extremely slow, requiring hashing ``window size * file size`` bytes.